-- Section 5.1 Amendments.
+Section 5.1 Amendments.
 Any amendments to this Agreement shall be in writing executed by each of the parties hereto.
-To the extent that applicable state law or regulation or other binding obligation requires that any such amendment be filed with the Indiana Utility Regulatory Commission for its review or otherwise, Operating Company shall comply in all respects with any such requirements. - Section 5.2 Effective Date: Term.
-Pursuant to Indiana Code §8-1-2-49(2)(g), this Agreement shall become effective upon the date it is filed with the Indiana Utility Regulatory Commission ("Effective Date"), and shall continue in full force and effect as to each party until terminated by any party, as to itself only, upon not less than 30 days prior written notice to the other parties hereto, or not more than five (5) years from the Effective Date, whichever may first occur.
-Any early termination of parties shall not be deemed an amendment hereto.
+To the extent that applicable state law or regulation or other binding obligation requires that any such amendment be filed with the Indiana Utility Regulatory Commission for its review or otherwise, Operating Company shall comply in all respects with any such requirements.

+Section 5.2 Effective Date; Term.
+Pursuant to Indiana Code §8-1-2-49(2)(g), this Agreement shall become effective upon the date it is filed with the Indiana Utility Regulatory Commission ("Effective Date"), and shall continue in full force and effect until terminated by any party, as to itself only, upon not less than 30 days prior written notice to the other parties hereto.
 This Agreement may be terminated and thereafter be of no further force and effect upon the mutual consent of all of the parties hereto.

-Upon expiration of the Agreement, the Agreement may be renewed upon written notice to all contracting parties and the Indiana Utility Regulatory Commission. - Section 5.3 Additional Parties.
+- Section 5.3 Additional Parties.
 After the Effective Date of this Agreement, additional Nonutility Companies may become parties to this Agreement by executing appropriate signature pages, whereupon any such additional signatory shall be deemed a "party" hereto all purposes hereof and shall thereupon become bound by the terms and conditions of this Agreement as if an original party hereto.
 The addition of any such further signatories, in the absence of any changes to the terms of this Agreement, shall not be deemed an amendment hereto. - Section 5.4 Entire Agreement.
-This Agreement contains the entire agreement between the parties hereto with respect to the subject matter hereof and supersedes any prior or contemporaneous contracts, agreements, understandings or arrangements, whether written or oral, with respect thereto.
+This Agreement contains the entire agreement between and among the parties with respect to the subject matter hereof and supersedes any prior or contemporaneous contracts, agreements, understandings or arrangements, whether written or oral, with respect thereto.
 Any oral or written statements, representations, promises, negotiations or agreements, whether prior hereto or concurrently herewith, are superseded by and merged into this Agreement. - Section 5.5 Severability.
 If any provision of this Agreement or any application thereof shall be determined to be invalid or unenforceable, the remainder of this Agreement and any other application thereof shall not be affected thereby. - Section 5.6 Assignment.
 Neither this Agreement nor any of the rights, interests or obligations hereunder shall be assigned, in whole or in part, by operation of law or otherwise by any of the parties hereto without the prior written consent of each of the other parties.
 Any attempted or purported assignment in violation of the preceding sentence shall be null and void and of no effect whatsoever.
 Subject to the preceding two sentences, this Agreement shall be binding upon, inure to the benefit of, and be enforceable by, the parties and their respective successors and assigns. - Section 5.7 Governing Law.
-This Agreement shall be construed and enforced under and in accordance with the laws of the State of Indiana, without regard to conflicts of laws principles.

-Section 5.8 Captions, etc. The captions and headings used in this Agreement are for convenience of reference only and shall not affect the construction to be accorded any of the provisions hereof.
-As used in this Agreement, "hereof," "hereunder," "herein," "herein," "herein," and words of like import refer to this Agreement as a whole and not to any particular section or other paragraph or subparagraph thereof.

-Section 5.9 Counterparts.
+This Agreement shall be construed and enforced under and in accordance with the laws of the State of Indiana, without regard to conflicts of laws principles. - Section 5.8 Captions, etc. The captions and headings used in this Agreement are for convenience of reference only and shall not affect the construction to be accorded any of the provisions hereof.
+As used in this Agreement, "hereof," "hereunder," "herein," "hereto," and words of like import refer to this Agreement as a whole and not to any particular section or other paragraph or subparagraph thereof. - Section 5.9 Counterparts.
 This Agreement may be executed in one or more counterparts, each of which shall be deemed a duplicate original hereof, but all of which shall be deemed one and the same Agreement.